AviatrixSystems/Docs/HowTos/cloudwatch.rst

 |

-Prerequsite 02: Aivatrix IAM Role, "aviatrix-role-ec2"
+Prerequsite 02: Aivatrix IAM Role "aviatrix-role-ec2"
 ---------------------------------------------------------

 ..
 Note:: If your Aviatrix controllers and gateways are IAM role based EC2 instances, then those instances must attach the Aivatrix IAM Role, "aviatrix-role-ec2". `See instructions here if you don't already have the role. <https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#create-aviatrix-role-ec2-role>`__